kosukeimai/fastLink/README.md

 match.ut <- EM$weights[ EM$zeta.j >= 0.85 ][1]
 ```

-As with the other functions above, `emlinkMAR()` accepts an `n.cores` argument.
+As with the other functions above, `emlinkMARmov()` accepts an `n.cores` argument.
 Other optional arguments include:

 -   `p.m`: Starting values for the probability of being in the matched set